iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 [parallel coordinates plot](https://en.wikipedia.org/wiki/Parallel_coordinates)
 with `dvc exp show --pcp`.

-This plot is useful to explore the relationships between the metrics and params used in experiments.
+This plot is useful to explore the relationships between the metrics, parameters and dependencies used in experiments.
 You can reorder the columns to make some patterns more easily visible.

 The `--pcp` flag can be combined with other options of the command.
 For example, use `--sort-by` to sort the experiments and determine the color of the lines